mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 ElementaryMolecule
 ==================

+Instance of an elementary molecule type.
+A BNGL complex is composed of elementary molecules.

 Attributes:
 ***********
 * | **elementary_molecule_type**: ElementaryMoleculeType
+  | Reference to the type of this elementary molecule.

 * | **components**: List[Component] = None
+  | List of component instances.
+Not all components need to be specified
+  | in case when this elementary molecule is used in a pattern.

 * | **compartment_name**: str = None
-  | Corresponds to BNGL specification 'EM@COMP'.
+  | Optional BNGL compartment name for this elemenrary molecule.
 If a 2D/surface compartment is specified, the elementary moelcule must be of surface type.
 If a 3D/volume compartment is specified, the elementary moelcule must be of volume type.

 Methods: